hoe.js is a lightweight javascript library designed to streamline the creation of user interface in HTML/javascript.

 //</tr>

-You can customize the namespace and tags that will be created (check the API)
+You can customize the namespace (first argument) and tags that will be created (second argument)

 Create new types by "inheriting" from other types: